EstherPlomp/IsoMap/README.md

 ## Examples of the output
 Examples of the resulting images using the enamel scripts can be found in the "Images" directory.

+### Notes
+Mind whether you are using . or , in your dataset (see the #remove comma's comments in the scripts).

 # Contributors
 Esther Plomp - [EstherPlomp](https://github.com/EstherPlomp) - [0000-0003-3625-1357](https://orcid.org/0000-0003-3625-1357)